Where to find Porcini ( King Bolete ) in BC?

 - Nibbling a piece of the cap is a common identification technique for certain mushrooms (Boletus included).
 Chew a piece and spit it out.
 If it tastes bitter, this is not your porcini.
 You want it to taste nutty, meaty… then you’re in business.

 Please use caution when hunting for edible mushrooms.
 This is just a rough guide which is no substitute for going out with an experienced wildcrafter.
 Most mushrooms aren’t deadly poisonous, but it’s no fun getting sick and not worth the risk!
 Come with us on a mushroom tour to start you off on the right foot.
+Or check out our online foraging programs.

 David Arora’s – All that the rain promises and more is a great handbook to give you more information on specific Pacific Northwest mushrooms.